inko-lang/inko/docs/source/getting-started/classes.md

 OptionalString.Some('hello')
 ```

-Unlike other types of classes, you can't use the syntax `OptionalString { ... }`
+Unlike other types of classes, you can't use the syntax `OptionalString(...)`
 to create an instance of an enum class.

 ## Processes